integrationsuperhero/techcon2020/README.md

 # TechCon 2020 Labs

 ## Joining the labs
-Proctored labs will be availble August 11-13 from 11 AM EST to 4 PM EST Full Details will be provided during the week of August 3rd
+Proctored labs will be available August 11-13 from 11 AM EST to 4 PM EST. Labs will be first come first serve.

+WebEx Trainer Links: Will be posted during the lab week.
+Please check back each day during the labs as the links will change.

 ## Lab Abstracts